 What's next

-- To create and modify hierarchical firewall policies and rules, see Use hierarchical firewall policies.
+- To create and modify hierarchical firewall policies and rules, see Use hierarchical firewall policies and rules.

 - To see examples of hierarchical firewall policy implementations, see Hierarchical firewall policy examples.

-- To create and modify global network firewall policies and rules, see Use global network firewall policies.
+- To create and modify global network firewall policies and rules, see Use global network firewall policies and rules.

-- To create and modify regional network firewall policies and rules, see Use regional network firewall policies.
+- To create and modify regional network firewall policies and rules, see Use regional network firewall policies and rules.